Kjos/OculusGoStreamer/README.md

 ## Instructions:
 - Also see notes
-- Install VLC.
-It's required.
+- Download VLC.
+The streamer uses VLC libraries.
+For Windows, the app should autodownload the correct VLC on first run.
 - Run from commandline: java -jar OculusGoStreamer.jar
 - Or any other way you run Java programs.
 - Visit the address printed in the terminal in your PCs browser, it will have port 7578.
 - It will print "Polling minimum achievable latency" for a few seconds.
 - And then should begin to stream.
-- Visit the address in your Oculus browser.
+- Visit the address in your browser.
-- Click the keyboard icon to open the keyboard.
+- Click the keyboard icon to open the keyboard for touchscreen devices.

 ## config.json
 ```